 The M10 route, coming from Stonyford, was closed just beyond Letts Lake.
 All routes heading south towards the Indian Valley Reservoir seemed closed off as well.
 I recommend staying on the main, open routes to avoid getting lost in the maze of forest roads that may end up at a locked gate.

-There are large campgrounds for OHV enthusiasts in the Fouts Springs area along the M10, that will also accommodate larger RVs.
+There are large campgrounds for OHV enthusiasts in the Fouts Springs area along the M10, which will also accommodate larger RVs.

 FR16N18 Letts Valley